awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

    -  ``kwargs``:

       - ``action`` (String, required): The action to perform on the text data.
 Currently we only support text tokenization through HuggingFace models, so the accepted values here are "tokenize_hf" and "bert_hf".
+        Currently we support tokens or embedding creation using HuggingFace models, where the input text is transformed to a vector representation, or tokenization of text the using using HuggingFace tokenizers, where the output is a tokenized version of the text to be used downstream as input to a Huggingface model during training or inference.

         - ``tokenize_hf``: It tokenizes text strings with a HuggingFace tokenizer with a predefined tokenizer hosted on huggingface.co.
 The tokenizer_hf can use any HuggingFace LM models available in the huggingface repo.
                             Check more information on: `huggingface autotokenizer <https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoTokenizer>`_